What is Identity and Access Management?

 To configure the roles for the users, they need to be added first to an identity provider (IdP) solution.
 The access rights-related configuration needs to be set up for each microservice.
 Default options are preconfigured.
 They can be overwritten using environment variables.

-For more details you can check the next links:»Configuring access rights for Admin»Configuring access rights for Engine»Configuring access rights for License»Configuring access rights for CMS»Configuring access rights for Task Management»Configuring access rights for Notifications plugin»Configuring access rights for Documents plugin
+For more details you can check the next links:»Configuring access rights for Admin»Configuring access rights for Engine»Configuring access rights for License»Configuring access rights for CMS»Configuring access rights for Task Management plugin»Configuring access rights for Notifications plugin»Configuring access rights for Documents plugin

 For more information on how to add roles and how to configure an IdP solution, check the next section: